 One issue with dielectric cable is that it does not contain a tracer wire, which allows people digging to determine the location of underground cables by using a wire tracer.
 These tracer wires are commonly used with standard utility services, such as gas, water, and electricity.
 Thus, a buried dielectric cable is more likely to experience an accidental cut than a cable with an embedded tracer wire.
 You can run a tracer wire outside of the dielectric cable, but then you need to make sure it is grounded properly.

 While we are seeing service providers use more dielectric cable (example: all-dielectric, self-supporting cable [ADSS]), the vast majority of deployments use cable that contain metal and for good reasons.
 In Minnesota, over 90% of the deployments involve the use of aerial fiber cable – cable strung in the air along poles.
 Figure 3 shows the construction of a typical aerial fiber cable.
-This cable contain a heavy metal strength member that provides the cable sufficient tension resistance to survive hanging between poles.
+This cable contains a heavy metal strength member that provides the cable sufficient tension resistance to survive hanging between poles.
 Pole deployments require very strong cables because the cables must not only bear their own weight, but the stresses added by accumulated ice and wind.

 Unfortunately, metal in the cable provides a path for lightning to travel.
 This metal is always grounded for safety, but even a grounded cable will develop some surge voltage on it when lightning strikes.

 When a fiber optic cable is run to a home, it frequently has metal strength members along its sides (Figure 3).
-This strength members make it easy to pull the cable through conduit or trenches.
+These strength members make it easy to pull the cable through conduit or trenches.
 The strength members can also be used by wire tracers to locate the cable.

 Lightning can also travel along the metallic path provided by these strength members.
 As with cable deployed on poles, the strength members are always grounded for safety.
 However, even a grounded cable will develop some surge voltage on it when lightning strikes.
 The key might be found in using hermetically sealed wire feedthrough cables that can be found on the likes of this page, as they might be able to withstand most kinds of damage, if not all.